xiaoyali97/cs186-spring-2019/README.md

 ### Creating your own databases and using `psql`
-Postgre enables you to have multiple distinct databases supported by the same DBMS server.
+Postgres enables you to have multiple distinct databases supported by the same DBMS server.
 Each one has a different name.
 To create your own database, you use the shell command `createdb <mydbname>`.
 To connect to a particular database, give its name as an argument to the `psql` command:

 	ubuntu@3c0823881763:/$ createdb test
 	ubuntu@3c0823881763:/$ psql test